felgru/dune-dpg/INSTALL.md

 You must call MPIHelper::instance(argc,argv) in your main() function before using the MPI CollectiveCommunication!"
 ```
-This can be fixed by disabeling MPI by adding
+This can be fixed by disabling MPI by adding
 `-DCMAKE_DISABLE_FIND_PACKAGE_MPI=TRUE` in the `CMAKE_FLAGS` of your
 dune.opts file.